SherG/perpetual-elm/exampleSite/content/blog/cost-of-capital.md

 Many business owners seek debt-based financing from online providers.
 And it's not always easy to calculate total cost of capital.

 Some online lenders provide online calculators to give a general sense of the range of rates.

-To illustrate determining the cost of capital, let’s take as an example, a 50k term loan from one of the best-known online providers.
+Let’s take as an example, a 50k term loan from one of the best-known online providers.

 This particular provider uses what they call a “fee rate” which is expressed as a percentage.
-(They provide an explanation of how this “fee rate” is calculated).
+(On their website they provide an explanation of how this “fee rate” is calculated.)

 The calculator offers options ranging from 1.5% to 10%.
 Let’s choose 3% to see what our total cost will be.
 The loan terms are 6, 12, or 18 months.